26 Movies Like The Tale of the Princess Kaguya (2013)

 Chasing the feel of watching The Tale of the Princess Kaguya ?
-Here are the movies we recommend you watch after The Tale of the Princess Kaguya (2013).
+Here are the movies we recommend you watch right after.

 Frequently considered one of the greatest animated movies of all times, and certainly the highest-grossing film in Japanese history, Spirited Away is Hayao Miyazaki and Studio Ghibli at their very best.
 It was also the first non-English animation movie to win an Oscar.
 On the surface, it's a film about a Chihiro Ogino (Hiiragi), a young girl who stumbles into an abandoned theme park with her parents.
 In a creepy spiritual world full of Shinto folklore spirits, she sees all kinds of magic and fantastic creatures, while having to find a way to save her parents and escape.
 In addition to the adventure, the coming-of-age theme, and the motifs of ancient Japanese lore, the film can also be understood as a critique of the Western influence on Japanese culture and the struggle for identity in the wake of the 1990s economic crisis.
 A deep, fast-paced, and hypnotizing journey.